benlmyers/swiftui-particles/README.md

 }
 ```

-> [!CAUTION]
-> A known issue with Lattice is present on iOS.
-We are investigating a fix in issue #6.

 > [!WARNING]
 > Particles is in **Pre-Release**.
 While the API for `Lattice` is to remain unchanged, there is a known performance issue with this entity. `Lattice` uses an expensive initializer that can cause a delay in appearance.
 This will be optimized before release.